Best Pets for Children: Top 10 Animals for Kids and Their Link to Business Success

 • Bottom line: bet on your pet

 We all know and have heard about the amazing and profound benefits a cuddly companion can have on your child’s overall wellbeing and confidence, not to mention instilling a sense of responsibility.
-But what you might not be so aware of, is how caring for a pet can help children later in life, contributing profoundly to professional and financial success.
+But what you might not be so aware of, is how caring for a pet can help children later in life, which research suggests contributes profoundly to professional and financial success.

-We all want our children to become successful adults, and to give them the responsibility of owning and caring for a pet, but with all the choices available it can be hard to know what the best pets for children are, so we’ve compiled the top 10 pets to fit your every need.
+We all want our children to become successful adults, and to give them the responsibility of owning and caring for a pet, but with so many choices available it can be hard to know what the best pets for children are, so we’ve compiled the top 10 pets to fit your every need.

 number 1 pet for children - dog

 Dogs are good pets for kids as they can offer amazing companionship as well as helping them develop skills around responsibility, discipline, and problem-solving.
-Dog’s rely heavily on non-verbal communication with their owners, helping children increase their emotional intelligence.
-As dogs are active animals, they encourage physical activity and promote a healthy lifestyle.
+Dog’s rely heavily on non-verbal communication with their parents, helping children increase their emotional intelligence.
+As dogs are active animals, they encourage physical activity and promote a healthy lifestyle, making them popular family pets.
 Training dogs also cultivates patience, persistence, and adaptability.
 Some of the best dogs for kids include the Cavalier King Charles Spaniel and a Labrador Retriever.

 number 2 pet for children - cat